samervalente/SamerValente/README.md

 ### <Hello, World!
-I'm Samer Valente> 🌎
+I'm Samer Valente.
+A Full Stack Web Developer> 🌎

-👨🏻 A Full Stack Web Developer and i'm constantly seek to improve myself in many areas, from hardskills to softskills, such as communication and emotional intelligence.
+👨🏻 I'm constantly seek to improve myself in many areas, from hardskills to softskills, such as communication and emotional intelligence.
 Feel free if you want to contact me to share experiences!

 🔑 Keywords: Minimalism and Efficiency